Chapter 1: A Date Gone Wrong

 Looking around Patrick noticed that most of the stained glass windows were cracked and broken, but he could see that the sparkling colored glass was clean and clear.
 Most of the holes had been covered with clear plastic to keep out the rain.
 There was also a plastic lawn table with five chairs around it and a couple run down couches that were probably rescued from the dump when Tara and her friends had seen them left on people’s curbs.
 The back corner of the chapel was separated from the main area by black sheets hung from the rafters.
 Patrick wondered what was back there, but then thought if Tara wanted him to know she would show him.

-Tara walked to one of the couches and spread out making herself comfortable.
-Patrick decided to sit on the couch across from her.
-Now that they were somewhere less public and the stress of going somewhere unknown had passed, he took more time to really look at her.
+Tara walked to one of the couches and spread out, making herself comfortable.
+Patrick decided to sit on the couch across from her, not sure what her intentions were.
+Now that they were somewhere less public, he took more time to really look at her.

 She had midnight black hair down to her shoulders and pale gray eyes.
-She was dressed in a fitting white t-shirt and a pair of jean shorts that went down to about the middle of her thighs.
-Her figure was womanly but in a streamlined way, her small breasts only slightly pushing out the front of her t-shirt.
+She was dressed in a fitting white t-shirt and a pair of jean shorts that went down to about the middle of her thighs, but hugged her ass very closely.
+Her figure was womanly but streamlined, her small breasts only slightly pushing out the front of her t-shirt.
 Patrick knew from talking to her earlier that she was somewhat of a tomboy and spent most of her free time outside running around with her friends.
 This gave her body the smooth lines and deep tan many people are envious of.
 He realized he was starting to stare and turned away blushing slightly.
-She was definitely a woman he wouldn't mind getting to know better if he were given the chance.
+She was definitely a woman he wouldn’t mind getting to know better if he were given the chance.

-As sunset approached, Patrick noticed how the sun was going to shine directly through a window above where the alter would have been.
-He thought to himself, that when the light hit the window it would be scatter throughout the entire chapel causing every surface to glow.
+As sunset approached, Patrick noticed that the sun was going to shine directly through a window above where the altar would have been.
+He thought to himself that when the light hit the window it would be scatter throughout the entire chapel, causing every surface to glow.
 He stood up and walked around for a moment trying to find the perfect spot to watch the sun descending.
 Patrick realized the couch Tara was now sitting on would be give the best view.
-He then continued to pace as he tried to work up his courage to sit beside her, hoping she would not be upset by his sitting next to him.
+He then continued to pace as he tried to work up his courage to sit beside her, hoping she would not be upset by his sitting next to her.

-He thought she liked him, but wasn't completely sure.
-He also didn't know how far she would go even if she was interested.
-He felt like he knew most things about her from talking all day, but they really hadn't talked about dating or sex.
+He thought she liked him, but wasn’t completely sure.
+He also didn’t know how far she would go even if she was interested.
+He felt like he knew quite a bit about her from talking all day, but they really hadn’t talked about dating or sex.
 The only thing he could do was sit by her and see how she reacted.

 Deciding that he had nothing to lose.
 What was the worst that could happen, if he angered Tara he had his cell phone and could call for a cab.
-It wasn't like he would ever have to see her again.
-Patrick decided to sit next to Tara with his leg gently pressed into hers.
+It wasn’t like he would ever have to see her again.
+Patrick decided to go for it.
+He sat next to Tara and after a moment shifted until his leg gently pressed into hers.

 Tara did not even seem to notice when Patrick sat down, she was so intently watching the sunset.
+She did seem to notice when he pressed his leg against her but did not say anything.
 Patrick nervously placed his arm on the back of the couch behind Tara watching her face for any reaction.
-Again, she did not seem to notice.
+Again, she did not really react.
 At that moment the sun dipped and the light scattered through the window he had noticed earlier, bathing the entire room in warm golden light.
 Patrick decided this was his moment to act.

-He leaned towards Tara, slid his had off the back of the couch onto her shoulders.
-That drew Tara's attention, and she finally noticed what he was doing.
+He leaned towards Tara, slid his hand off the back of the couch onto her shoulders.
+That drew Tara’s attention, and she finally noticed what he was doing.
 She tried to turn away from him.
-Because, she knew, even though she liked him she wouldn't be seeing him again.
+Because, she knew, even though she liked him she wouldn’t be seeing him again.
 Tara was not the type to start something long distance.
 Patrick saw her turn away.
 He hesitated briefly, and then decided to press forward with Marks advice.
 Showing her what he wanted, he took her chin in his hand and turned her back to face him.
 She still resisted slightly but allowed him to turn her chin.
 That was the moment it all went wrong.
-Patrick didn't adjust his arm around her since she had turned.
-As he pressed his lips to hers his hand slid down over her shoulder and fell cupping her breast.
+Patrick didn’t adjust his arm around her since she had turned.
+As he pressed his lips to hers, she pulled back slightly and his hand slid down over her shoulder falling to cup her breast.
 For one brief moment Patrick was stunned by the feeling of her firm orb in his hand.
-Tara gasped into his mouth drew back.
+Before He could remove his hand, Tara gasped into his mouth drew back, shock on her face.
 Looking into his eyes, she slapped his face as hard as she could.
-When she stuck her middle finger scratched his face under his eye.
+When she stuck, her middle finger scratched his face under his eye.